Racism Goes to School

 II.
 Visit to an Alternative School

-This week, I visited the Open School, a private alternative school funded in part by PPS.
-It’s not a charter school; it’s listed on the school district website, but the funding model is a complex combination of public and private.
+This week, I visited a private alternative school.
 The student population is kids who are at risk of not graduating, specifically, kids from the poorest parts of the city.
 Many are young people of color.
-They live in neighborhoods where gangs and gun violence are facts of life; the school itself is located in a neighborhood with one of the highest poverty rates in the county.
-The Open School staff is fiercely dedicated to getting these kids educated and graduated.
+They live in neighborhoods where gun violence is a fact of life; the school itself is located in a neighborhood with one of the highest poverty rates in the county.
+The school staff is fiercely dedicated to getting these kids educated and graduated.

 The school’s model is simple: rigorous academics + equity education + advocacy = impact.
 Right now, the school serves students in grades 7- 9.
 The day I visited, construction on the new building was in full swing.
 (News coverage of that ground-breaking event includedTV, public radio, and newspaper.)
 Even the governor was involved.
 And, in 2015, executive director Andrew Mason received the Portland Monthly [Magazine] “Extraordinary Executive Director” at its 2015 Light a Fire awards ceremony.
 In an interview about the award, Mason said,